M-Taha95/secure-file-encryptor/README.md

-# 🔐 Secure File Encryption & Decryption Tool
+# 🔐 Secure File Encryption & Decryption Tool OR Edu-Crypto
 ### An Interactive Cybersecurity Learning Platform for Students — Built with **Python** and **Flask**

 ---